FTC says Bezos, Jassy must testify in probe of Amazon Prime

-WASHINGTON — Federal regulators are ordering Amazon founder Jeff Bezos and CEO Andy Jassy to testify in the government’s investigation of Amazon Prime, rejecting the company’s complaint that the executives are being unfairly harassed in the probe of the popular streaming and shopping service.
+WASHINGTON (AP) — Federal regulators are ordering Amazon founder Jeff Bezos and CEO Andy Jassy to testify in the government’s investigation of Amazon Prime, rejecting the company’s complaint that the executives are being unfairly harassed in the probe of the popular streaming and shopping service.

 The Federal Trade Commission issued an order late Wednesday denying Amazon’s request to cancel civil subpoenas sent in June to Bezos, the Seattle-based company’s former CEO, and Jassy.
 The order also sets a deadline of Jan.
 20 for the completion of all testimony by Bezos, Jassy and 15 other senior executives, who also were subpoenaed.

 Jassy took over the helm of the online retail and tech giant from Bezos, one of the world’s richest individuals, in July 2021.
-Bezos became executive chair.
+Bezos became executive chairman.

 Amazon hasn’t made the case that the subpoenas “present undue burdens in terms of scope or timing,” FTC Commissioner Christine Wilson said in the order on behalf of the agency.
 However, the FTC did agreed to modify some provisions of the subpoenas that it acknowledged appeared too broad.